LifestyleVancouver, British Columbia

 The Honest Take

-• Pro: Stunning natural surroundings with mountains and ocean views.
+• Pro: Stunning natural surroundings with easy access to outdoor activities.

-• Pro: Diverse cultural experiences and vibrant arts scene.
+• Pro: Diverse cultural scene with numerous festivals and dining options.

-• Pro: Excellent public transit and bike infrastructure.
+• Pro: Efficient public transit and bike-friendly infrastructure.

-• Con: Extremely high cost of living, particularly housing.
+• Con: High cost of living, especially in terms of housing.

-• Con: Limited housing options, especially for townhouses.
+• Con: Limited housing options, particularly for townhouses.

 living in VancouverVancouver cost of livingmoving to VancouverVancouver neighborhoodsVancouver real estate 2026is Vancouver a good place to liveVancouver pros and cons